iterative/dvc.org/content/blog/2022-02-28-using-iterative-terraform-provider-with-docker.md

 ```
 Let's unpack this line.
 * `docker run`: this command will essentially create a container from the specified image, and then let us use it.
-* `–rm flag` will make Docker automatically clean up the container and remove the file system when the container exits,
+* `--rm` flag will make Docker automatically clean up the container and remove the file system when the container exits,
-* `–gpus all` will allow us to use GPUs of the host machine from the container
+* `--gpus all` will allow us to use GPUs of the host machine from the container
 * `-v "$PWD:/tpi"`: the Docker container we'll be running is only aware of what is included inside of it, and it doesn't have our
 training script nor the data which we synced to the host machine.
 How do we pass the data and the training code into the Docker
 container?
 We can do it by mounting a volume.
 The `-v` flag lets you configure a volume, and has the following structure: